-- 10. For Section 1 offences, the vast majority of disposals take the form of a period of imprisonment (or detention in a young offenders institution), with 98 of the 103 disposals over the previous ten financial years consisting of imprisonment.
-The remaining disposals were for community based sentences. - 11.
-For these disposals, the mean average duration was 1,7216 days (a little over 4.7 years).
-The majority of disposals of imprisonment for Section 1 offences fell into the 2-4 years (41) and 4-6 years (32) brackets.
+- 10. For section 1 offences, the vast majority of disposals take the form of a period of imprisonment (or detention in a young offenders institution), with 98 of the 103 disposals over the previous ten financial years consisting of imprisonment.
+The remaining disposals were for community-based sentences. - 11.
+For these disposals, the mean average duration was 1,7215 days (a little over 4.7 years).
+The majority of disposals of imprisonment for section 1 offences fell into the 2-4 years (41) and 4-6 years (32) brackets.
 Only 7 disposals were for less than two years' imprisonment, while 13 were for 6-8 years' imprisonment and only 5 were for more than 8 years' imprisonment. - 12.
-For Section 2B offences, the majority of disposals were by way of community payback orders (CPOs), with 120 CPOs out of 190 disposals.
+For section 2B offences, the majority of disposals were by way of community payback orders (CPOs), with 120 CPOs out of 190 disposals.
 The next most common disposal was a fine (27), followed by a period of imprisonment (including detention in a young offenders institution) (25), and restriction of liberty orders (RLOs) (18). - 13.
-In those cases where a disposal of imprisonment was given for Section 2B offences, the mean average duration was for 5727 days (slightly more than 1.5 years).
+In those cases where a disposal of imprisonment was given for section 2B offences, the mean average duration was for 5726 days (slightly more than 1.5 years).
 The majority (13) of these disposals fell into the 6-12 months' imprisonment bracket, with the remainder falling mostly into the 1-2 years' imprisonment bracket (7) and the rest into the 2-4 years' imprisonment bracket (3). - 14.
-Data on the duration and requirements of CPOs are not currently available.
+Data on the duration and requirements of CPOs are not currently available. - 15.
+Because of the small number of disposals for section 3A, 3ZB and 3ZC offences, no further analysis is included for these offences.

-6 Because of the way sentencing data are recorded it is likely that a number of the sentences included in this figure involved a reduction for a plea of guilty.
+5 Because of the way sentencing data are recorded it is likely that a number of the sentences included in this figure involved a reduction for a plea of guilty.
 Where possible, the headline figure is used, but the true average headline sentence would be likely to be somewhat higher than the sentences above.
-This difference is likely to be greater for S1 offences than S2B offences, due to how court data is held.
+This difference is likely to be greater for section 1 offences than section 2B offences, due to how court data is held.

-7 Excludes periods of detention in a YOI.
+6 Excludes periods of detention in a YOI.